Models

 }

-Once models are retrieved, their related properties to other models are also immediately available.
-Relational model properties in turn have other relational properties that can be chained together in multiple ways.
+After the system retrieves models, their properties are immediately available to other models.
+Relational model properties have other relational properties that you can combine in multiple ways.

 <?php